choonkending/useful-javascript-patterns/README.md

-# Ding's bag of Useful Javascript Patterns
+# Ding's Bag of Useful Javascript Patterns

 This is normally the bit where people talk about the importance of patterns.